Fishery Bridge is a Grade II listed building in the Chorley local planning authority area, England. First listed on 12 January 2021. Bridge.

 Description

-DESCRIPTION: the single-span squared sandstone road bridge is laid out on a north-south axis over the River Yarrow.
-The bridge has a single segmental arch with voussoirs and a dressed string band set below and along the parapet and wing walls.
-The roadway is a concrete saddle and tarmac road with a two coursed humped parapet (raised by one course in the C20) with wing walls terminated by capped pilasters and steel cramped saddleback coping.
-The inner east face of the parapet coping stones has the inscription ‘C C Fishery Bridge’ centrally inscribed and painted hazard chevrons at the south end of the bridge.
+Fishery Bridge is a road bridge built in the early to mid 18th century.
+It is constructed from sandstone and features a single span aligned north-south over the River Yarrow.
+The bridge has a single segmental arch made with voussoirs and includes a dressed string band positioned below the parapet and wing walls.
+The roadway consists of a concrete saddle and tarmac surface, with a two coursed humped parapet that was raised by one course in the 20th century.
+The wing walls end with capped pilasters and steel cramped saddleback coping.
+On the inner east face of the parapet coping stones, there is a centrally inscribed inscription reading ‘C C Fishery Bridge’, along with painted hazard chevrons located at the south end of the bridge.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.